Ravihari123/Predict-Survivability-of-Patients-with-Diabetes/README.md

 2. Load the data file into the drive folder
 3. Update the paths to dataset file (Under Importing Data section in source file)
 4. Execute the source file

+NOTE: This repository contains the original academic version of the project.
+For a polished, recruiter-facing version, see: [new repo link](https://github.com/Ravihari123/icu-mortality-prediction-diabetes.git).